Five reasons why food banks matter

 When you fill up a grocery bag to donate to a food bank, what should go in it?
 What happens after you drop it off?
 And where does it make a difference?

-With the holidays around the corner and giving on the mind, we asked food banks around the world to weigh in on what people should know about food bank donations – and what people might not think about.
+As the year draws to a close, we asked food banks around the world to weigh in on what people should know about food bank donations – and what people might not think about.
 Here’s what they told us:

 Need is everywhere